chamchenko/ffmpeg-static/README.md

     $ docker run -it ffmpeg-static
     $ ./build.sh [-j <jobs>] [-B] [-d]

-The binaries will be created in `/ffmpeg-static/bin` directory.
+The binaries will be created in `bin` directory.
 Method of getting them out of the Docker container is up to you.
 `/ffmpeg-static` is a Docker volume.